9 MMA Choke Moves That Make Opponents Tap Fast!

 Often credited to mixed martial artist Tony de Souza from Peru, this is one of the rarest submissions in mixed martial arts competition.

-The attacker then briefly begins to stand, then drops backwards to the side that has the arm in place while throwing their legs up over the opponents back.
+The attacker briefly begins to stand and then drops backwards to the side with the arm in place while throwing their legs up over the opponent’s back.
 Cranking this painful move should quickly force the tap.

 9. D’Arce Choke

 This was named after Joe D’Arce, though he claimed he wasn’t the first to use the submission hold.
-Interestingly he has gone on record stating that it was in fact highly regarded trainer John Danaher, famous for training Georges St.Pierre, who first showed it to him.
+Interestingly, he has gone on record stating that highly regarded trainer John Danaher, famous for training Georges St.Pierre, first showed it to him.

-Also referred to as the Brabo choke, the move often begins from the sprawl position with the attacker feeding an arm under one of their opponent’s arms and then around their neck. the other hand completes the grip and then that position of control is used to roll them over onto their shoulder while maintaining the grip.
-The choke works by a mixture of the opponents own shoulder and the attacker’s bicep applying pressure on the neck.
+Also referred to as the Brabo choke, the move often begins from the sprawl position with the attacker feeding an arm under one of their opponent’s arms and then around their neck.
+The other hand completes the grip, and then that control position is used to roll them over onto their shoulder while maintaining the grip.
+The choke works by a mixture of the opponent’s own shoulder and the attacker’s bicep, applying pressure on the neck.

 Photo of author